dxWiz/TryHackMe/LinuxPrivEsc/README.md

 The overall idea is to create a perl module with the extension of .pm and run exploitable exim with the argument -ps to get root shell.

 # Task 12 SUID / SGID Executables - Shared Object Injection

+# Task 18 Passwords & Keys - SSH Keys

+When you are trying to ssh with the private key otained from the target with the following command

+    ssh -i root_key root@$IP

+and encounter the following error

+    sign_and_send_pubkey: no mutual signature supported

+please add additional line in ~/.ssh/config as following

+    PubkeyAcceptedKeyTypes +ssh-rsa